 \subsection{Continuous monitoring: real-time causal inference}

-Biomedical monitoring generates vast streams of temporal data where the distinction of causal signals from noise is essential for clinical decision-making.
-The challenge becomes particularly acute in intensive care settings where hundreds of variables are monitored continuously, creating high-dimensional time series with complex interdependencies.
-Traditional monitoring systems generate frequent false alarms, with studies showing that up to 88\% of ICU alarms are clinically irrelevant, leading to alarm fatigue and potentially missed critical events.
+Biomedical monitoring produces dense streams of temporal data.
+In intensive care, hundreds of variables are tracked continuously, creating high-dimensional time series with complex interdependencies.
+Conventional monitoring systems generate frequent false alarms, which often lack clinical relevance and contribute to alarm fatigue and missed critical events \cite{tsien1997poor, schmid2013patient}.